TabReason: A Reinforcement Learning-Enhanced Reasoning LLM for Explainable Tabular Data Prediction: Experiments

 \subsection{Results}

-Table~\ref{tab:llm-performance} presents a comparative analysis of various large language models (LLMs) across multiple financial datasets using weighted F1-score as evaluation metric.
-We trained TabReason using the Qwen2.5-1.5B-Instruct~\citep{yang2024qwen2} as the base model.
-That's why we have this Qwen2.5-1.5B model as one of the baselines in the table to show that the RL-based tuning consistently enhances the model performance across all datasets.
-Overall, TabReason achieves the best F1 score on 7 out of 9 datasets, showcasing its effectiveness.
+Table~\ref{tab:llm-performance} presents a comparative analysis of various large language models (LLMs) across multiple financial datasets using weighted F1 score as evaluation metric.
+We trained TabReason using Qwen2.5-1.5B-Instruct~\citep{yang2024qwen2} as the base model, which is also included as a baseline in the table to demonstrate that RL-based tuning consistently enhances model accuracy across all datasets.
+The scores for other LLMs have been extracted from FinBen results~\cite{xie2024finben}.
+Overall, TabReason achieves the highest weighted F1 score on 7 out of 9 datasets.
 Among the other LLMs, no single model stands out as a clear winner.
-Industry-leading models, such as ChatGPT-3.5 and GPT-4, struggle on most datasets.
-Financial LLMs, such as FinGPT-7B-LoRA~\citep{yang_fingpt:_2023} and FinMA~\citep{xie2023pixiu}, perform well on specific datasets but fall short on others.
-Among open-source models, Llama2-7B-Chat~\citep{touvron2023llama} and InternLM-7B~\citep{team2023internlm} exhibit competitive performance across some datasets.
-It is worth noting that many of these financial datasets are highly imbalanced, posing significant challenges for LLMs during both fine-tuning and evaluation.
-Overall, the table highlights the variation in LLM effectiveness based on model architecture and dataset characteristics.
+However, because most of these datasets are highly imbalanced, the weighted F1 score may not fully capture model performance.
+Financial tasks are typically highly imbalanced, presenting significant challenges for LLMs during both fine-tuning and evaluation.
+However, our model achieves particularly strong results on the LendingClub and Australian datasets, which are more balanced.
+For a discussion of potential pitfalls, please refer to Appendix~\ref{sec:challenges}.
+For further information on LLM settings and RL tuning plots, see Appendix~\ref{sec:rl-tuning}.

 Additionally, to demonstrate the explainability capabilities of TabReason, we show examples of its generated reasoning (i.e., explanations) and predictions in Appendix~\ref{sec:generation-examples} (Table~\ref{tab:generation-examples}).